The unsettled weather pattern continues

-Elmira, N.Y.
-(WETM) – Unsettled weather continues and the surge of colder air holds on.
+Binghamton, N.Y.
+(WIVT) – Unsettled weather continues and the surge of colder air holds on.
 Do we see any snowflakes mix in?
 Details below:

 TODAY:

 It is a mostly clear start to the day but clouds are quick to return throughout the day.
 We turn mostly cloudy.
-Some stray showers move through and the best potential for that will be in Steuben county.
+Some stray showers move through.
 Temperatures will also be below average today.
 All of this is associated with an area of low pressure located over the Great Lakes Region.

 TONIGHT: